gary-boyle/EditorLogAnalysisTool/README.md

 If `--output` is omitted, the PDF will be saved next to the log file.

+#### Running with Docker

+You can also run the application inside a Docker container.

+1. Build the Docker image:
+    `docker build -t editor-log-analyzer .`

+2. Run the Docker container:
+    `docker run -p 8501:8501 editor-log-analyzer`

 ## Usage

 1. **Select Data Types**: Use checkboxes to choose which log data to analyze.